 Since going gluten free, you’d think I’d traded in my old skin for an upgrade.
 My doctor even told me I was glowing.
 I rarely get a pimple.
-Even my monthly cycle is mostly skin problem free.
-If I do get one it’s tiny and easy to take care of.
+Even my monthly cycle became mostly skin problem free.
+If I do get a blemish it’s tiny and easy to take care of.
 I wear very little makeup these days.
 It’s just not necessary.
 The redness is gone from my skin.
 The pores and little veins have shrunk to being barely noticeable.
 No more breakouts on my back.
 I still get a little dry skin in the winter but it’s easily dealt with by moisturizing.
 I’ve gone to my cortisone tube once or twice this year when normally it would be several times a week.
 My skin even feels different.
 When I’d rub my face I used to be able to feel all the little bumps forming under the surface.
 Now it just feels smooth and soft.

 have Celiac, you need to make your own assessment of what you think is important and go by how you're affected.
 You may decide that what you put on your skin

 is only important with regard to how likely it is to end up in your